ustabar/dotnet-monitoring/README.md

 http://localhost:9090/

-To run grafan locally:
+To run grafana locally:

 http://localhost:3000/

-Configure prometheus to collect data from a given target, edit prometheus.yml file such as below:
+Configure prometheus to collect data from a given target, edit **prometheus.yml** file such as below:

 ```powershell
 ...